aaronodonoghue96/888-spectate-exercise/README.md

 ## Testing

 Unit testing was performed using the unittest library, and all tests for the CRUD REST API are found in test_app.py.
 I have also manually tested requests for this assignment using Postman.
 I have tested a wide range of scenarios, including required inputs, full inputs including optional parameters, empty inputs, invalid parameters, parameters like name matching, min/max price, min events/selections, timezones, and attempting to update/delete an entry with dependents in another table

+Unit tests:
+* Create: all passing
+* Read: all for sports and events passing
+* Update: WIP
+* Delete: all passing

 I have also performed manual testing for the Find Internal Nodes task to ensure it displays the correct output, including ensuring an empty tree will produce an output of 0, and a tree with just a root will produce an output of 0, ensuring results for worst-case scenarios like a big tree and a straight-line tree (i.e. every node is the child of exactly one other node, forming a straight vertical line) will be calculated correctly